CMSgov/ab2d/website/index.md

 of the data.
 Visit [HPMS](https://hpms.cms.gov)

 ## Frequently Asked Questions
-As CMS continues to gather feedback from PDP sponsors on sharing Part A & B claims data, we anticipate adding more FAQs to this page.
+As CMS continues to gather feedback from PDP sponsors on sharing Parts A & B claims data, we anticipate adding more FAQs to this page.
 If you have a question that is not listed below, please ask in the [AB2D Google Group](https://groups.google.com/forum/#!forum/ab2d-api).

 1. **Why is CMS making claims data available to PDP sponsors?**<br><br>